mike-cheruiyot/peakyblinder-kim.github.io/_posts/2023-06-07-dailybuggle.md

 Session completed.
 ```
 ## User enumeration
-We have password and username
+We have password and username.
 Using the credentials, we login to the dashboard.

 ![website](/assets/img/Posts/dash.png)